-In the case of a dissenting voice, a show of hands or a vote of all CAF members present should be undertaken by the Chair.
+Where a decision is sought at the meeting, in the case of a dissenting voice, a show of hands or a vote of all CAF members present should be undertaken by the Chair.
 The project will be agreed by a majority of members present at the CAF.
 The Chair to have a casting vote if needed.